SAG Infotech Official Tax Blog Upto 20% Off on All Software

 For how long should you keep the I-T return documents?

-According to Taxmann’s DGM & Chartered Accountant Naveen Wadhwa, the Income Tax Act doesn’t have any rule regarding how long a taxpayer should keep the documents with him.
-However, section 149 of the Act describes the time limit for sending income tax notice to a taxpayer.
+According to Taxmann’s DGM & Chartered Accountant Naveen Wadhwa, the Income Tax Act doesn’t have any rule regarding how long a taxpayer should keep the documents with them.
+However, section 149 of the Act describes the time limit for sending an income tax notice to a taxpayer.
 Based on that, I-T return documents should be maintained for that period.
-According to section 149 of the I-T Act, the Income Tax department can send notice to a taxpayer within seven years from the last date of the respective financial year.
+According to section 149 of the I-T Act, the Income Tax department can send a notice to a taxpayer within seven years from the last date of the respective financial year.

 What if I’m paying Income Tax on foreign properties?